delight-im/Knowledge/Software Development.md

  * UTF-16 is a variable-width encoding that uses either 2 or 4 bytes for all Unicode symbols.
 It's incompatible with ASCII but optimized for the BMP, where it's fixed-width and uses 2 bytes for every character.
 For all characters outside of the BMP, UTF-16 uses a pair of 2-byte codes.
 UTF-16 is the predominant encoding for internal representations of characters, such as in Windows, Java, JavaScript etc.
  * UTF-32 is a fixed-width encoding that uses exactly 4 bytes to represent a Unicode symbol.
 This makes it bloated but fast to operate on.
 It's incompatible with ASCII.
  * UCS-2 is the predecessor to UTF-16 and provides a fixed-width encoding for the BMP symbols in a 16-bit code unit.
 For the BMP, i.e. `0` to `0xFFFF`, it is equivalent to UTF-16.

+## Effort estimations

+ * Effort estimations in software development are really hard and usually turn out to be over-optimistic.
+ * You can make good estimations only if you can split up your project into small tasks that are known and have been done many times before, i.e. standard tasks.
+But such tasks are rare in software development because you can re-use and automate things -- and thus you only have those standard tasks if you've failed to re-use and automate.
+ * In most cases, you have noisy input, high variability in individual tasks and a high degree of uncertainty.
+ * You need effort estimations whenever you want to communicate with other departments, clients or other companies.
+ * Read "Software Estimation: Demystifying the Black Art" by Steve McConnell.
+ * People are not good at absolute measurements but they're good at comparing things.
+ * You have to consider design, implementation and testing.
+ * "Work expands so as to fill the time available for its completion."
+(Parkinson's law)

+## Reliability

+ * 100% uptime or availability does not exist.
+ * You'll usually want to promise as many "9s" of uptime as possible, e.g. the "five 9s" (99.999%).